DotLYHiyou/BlackoutGames/README.md

-# BlackoutGames
+# Zenithub (formerly BlackoutGames)

 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
-## Notice
-Blackout will be remade soon under a new name and completely reimagined, with new layers of security against things like Securly and GoGuardian.
-It will be better, faster, and more long-lasting than before.
-Please note that this does not mean the links that Blackout has will be decommissioned, we will keep them and make new ones as well.
-Blackout will stay open, and this remake wont take too long.
-Make sure to join the Discord server for more updates.
 ## Description

-BlackoutGames is the ultimate unblocked games website for anyone who wants to evade restrictions at school.
+Zenithub is the ultimate unblocked games website for anyone who wants to evade restrictions at school.
 It includes a rapidly increasing number of games, useful tools, a game-changing search engine/proxy and frequent high-quality updates that bring much needed things.
 If you want anything to be added, put it in the game request form!

 If you fork this repository, please give it a star and ensure there is a page on your website giving credit to the creator.

+## I miss BlackoutGames...
+You thought I completely wiped BlackoutGames?
+I bundled the code to BlackoutGames before the Zenithub upd as a Release right here on github!
+Go to releases and unzip it to re-live good times.
 ## Website

-Visit the live website: [BlackoutGames](https://blackoutgames.netlify.app)
+Visit the live website: [Zenithub](https://blackoutgames.netlify.app)

 ## Features